 - Epididymitis is inflammation of the epididymis, the coiled tubes that connect the testes with the vas deferens.
 It is usually caused by an infection, such as the sexually transmitted disease chlamydia, and results in pain and swelling next to one of the testicles.

 - Hydrocele.
-A hydrocele occurs when fluid collects in the membranes surrounding the testes.
-Hydroceles may cause swelling in the scrotum around the testicle but are generally painless.
+A hydrocele is when fluid collects in the membranes surrounding the testes.
+Hydroceles may cause swelling in the scrotum around the testicle but are usually painless.
 In some cases, surgery may be needed to correct the condition.

 - Inguinal hernia.
 When a portion of the intestines pushes through an abnormal opening or weakening of the abdominal wall and into the groin or scrotum, it is known as an inguinal hernia.
 The hernia may look like a bulge or swelling in the groin area.
-It can be corrected with surgery.
+It is treated with surgery.